rsdoiel/antenna/archives/2025/journalism_2025.16.md

 date: 2025-04-21, from: The Daily Bruin (UCLA Student Newspaper)

-Paul Boxer thinks &#8220;an attack on one is an attack on all&#8221; when it comes to the Trump administration threatening United States universities.
+<em>This post was updated April 21 at 12:02 p.m.</em>
-That&#8217;s why the Rutgers University-Newark psychology professor wants to create a &#8220;NATO&#8221; style coalition among Big Ten universities to combat the Trump administration.
+Paul Boxer thinks “an attack on one is an attack on all” when it comes to the Trump administration threatening United States universities.

 <br>